Frequently asked questions (FAQs)

 Do I need to pay for all resources?

-Although Permissions Management supports all resources, Microsoft only requires licenses for certain resources per cloud.
+Although Permissions Management supports all resources, Microsoft only requires licenses for billable resources per cloud environment.
 To learn more about billable resources, visit View billable resources listed in your authorization system

-How do I figure out how many resources I have?
+How do I calculate the number of billable resources I have?

 What do I do if I’m using the legacy version of the CloudKnox service?

-Can I use Entra Permissions Management in the EU?
+Can I use Microsoft Entra Permissions Management in the EU?